These are the terms and conditions of our Smart Export Tariff agreement with you. They aren’t the most exciting but they are very important.

 4.8.3 If we are notified by MCS that your generator installation has been suspended or removed from the MCS Register or that you have been suspended from participating in the SEG scheme.

 4.9 If we have overpaid you, any money you owe us must be paid within 30 (thirty) calendar days of the date we tell you it is owed.
 We can also terminate your contract in these circumstances - see clause 7.

 5. Changes to your Contract

 5.1 We may change your contract anytime if it is necessary to comply with any laws or other rules that we are obliged to follow.
 If any changes are made, a new terms and conditions will be made available on our website with the agreement date marked within the document.

-5.2 If you want to leave before the end of the contract, a £0 exit [AS4] fee will apply which we may deduct from your final payment.
+5.2 If you want to leave before the end of the contract, a £0 early exit [AS4] fee will apply which we may deduct from your final payment.

 5.3 If you disagree with the changes made, you can switch to another SEG licensee if you notify us within 30 (thirty) calendar days of the change coming into effect.
-No exit fee will incur for switching to another SEG licensee in this scenario.
+No early exit fee will incur for switching to another SEG licensee in this scenario.
 If you decide to switch to another SEG licensee following a change to our terms causing disadvantage to yourself, any monies owed must be paid or we can object to the switch.

 5.4 Making changes to your Generation Unit:

 5.4.1 You must tell us if you make any changes to the Generation Unit, such as but not limited to installing additional capacity.
 However, if the installed additional capacity takes the generator over the 5MW (or 50kW for micro-CHP) threshold for eligibility for SEG compliant tariffs, we will not make payments on the additional capacity.

 5.4.2 When generation capacity is added to an existing SEG installation that uses a different source of eligible low-carbon energy, this is treated as a separate eligible installation and therefore a separate export tariff.